Divorce, property and debts

 What is yours and what is “marital?”

-The things that you and your spouse own together, or that either of you bought during the marriage, are assumed to be “marital property”–or shared property of the marriage itself.
+The things that you and your spouse own together, or that either of you bought during the marriage, are assumed to be “marital property” — or shared property of the marriage itself.
 This is true even if you had separate accounts or if one of you made more money than the other.
-This is also true of debts—if whatever brought on a debt happened while you were married, then most likely you’re both responsible for it.
+This is also true of debts — if whatever brought on a debt happened while you were married, then most likely you’re both responsible for it.
 It doesn’t matter whose name is on the bill or credit card.

 But you might own things that are “separate property.”
 These are things you owned before you were married.
 You don’t need to split separate property with your spouse when you get divorced.
 The same is sometimes true of an inheritance, even if you received it during the marriage.

 One piece of property might be partly “marital” and partly "separate."
 For example, if your spouse put a down payment of $500 on a car right before you got married, and then has been making car payments of $100 per month since, $500 worth of the car is "separate" property.
-If you renovated a house together, that you owned prior to the marriage, that house would also be part "marital property" and part "separate property."
+If you renovated a house together, but you owned the house prior to the marriage, that house would also be part "marital property" and part "separate property."
 In both cases, you would need to subtract out the value of the "separate" part before you divide everything else.

 Short-term plans and temporary orders in divorce